UniversitaDellaCalabria/Portale-PoC/README.md

 -----

 This project is composed by the following applications:
+- websites, where multiple sites can be defined.
-- cms_context, where multiple sites, webpaths and EditorialBoard Permissions can be managed
+- cms_context, where webpaths and EditorialBoard Users and Permissions can be defined
 - cms_templates, where multiple page templates can be managed
 - cms_pages, where we can create a custom page with a custom template and blocks
 - cms, where Editorial boards can write post and publish content in one or more contexts.